Manyu Scroll

 Manyu Scroll (魔乳秘剣帖, Manyū Hiken-chō) is a Japanese manga series written and illustrated by Hideki Yamada.
+It was published in Enterbrain's bishōjo game magazine Tech Gian from July 2005 to November 2011, with its chapters collected in seven tankōbon volumes.
 Set in a parallel version of the Taihei Edo period, the series follows Chifusa, a busty kunoichi learning to be samurai.
-The manga began serialization in Enterbrain's seinen manga magazine Tech Gian in 2005.
-An anime adaptation produced by Hoods Entertainment aired in Japan from July to September 2011.
+A 12-episode anime television series adaptation, produced by Hoods Entertainment, aired from July to September 2011.

 Plot

 In a land ruled by the Tokugawa shogunate, big breasts mean everything.
 Those women who have huge breasts are guaranteed wealth and popularity.
 The women who lack them are not considered "human".
 Members of the ruling Manyū clan help raise future big-breasted women.
 Written on a secret scroll possessed by the clan, there are said to be various techniques on how to grow big and beautiful breasts.
 Chifusa is to be the successor of the clan.
 However, she takes the secret scroll and runs away with it, hoping to fight against the cruel world that the Manyū clan has created.